Kyanoxia/Mock-Universal-Menu/README.md

 # Mock Universal Menu
-Mock Universal Menu is a Gnome-Shell extension that creates... well, a mock universal menu in the top bar.
-It looks a little something like this:

 <p align="center">
-  <n>Suh bRo</n><br>
+  <n>Mock Universal Menu is a Gnome-Shell extension that creates... well, a mock universal menu in the top bar.
+It looks a little something like this:</n><br>
   <img src="https://extensions.gnome.org/extension-data/screenshots/screenshot_4111_SJLlCtx.png">
 </p>